-TVCC's Distance Learning program utilizes internet or web based courses, two-way live instructional television or video-based telecourses.
+TVCC's Distance Learning program utilizes internet or web based courses and twoway live instructional television.
 Online courses use the WEBCT course management system.
 Specific login instructions for WEBCT may be obtained from the Distance Learning Office.
 Students should note that TVCC requires all major examinations in distance learning courses to be taken in a proctored environment either at designated testing centers or through approved proctors.
 This may result in students having to travel to their nearest TVCC campus to test.
 The TVCC Distance Learning website is available online at www.tvcc.edu/depts/dist.learning.